-Black Shorts, White T-shirt, Black Tracksuit with Penmorfa logo (optional) Outdoor Pumps/Training Shoes
+Black Shorts (no commercial logo), White T-shirt, Black Tracksuit with Penmorfa logo (optional) Outdoor Pumps/Training Shoes

 Parents are asked to label all of their child's clothes clearly, including coats and P.E. clothing and to ensure that there is a loop on coats so that they can be hung securely on pegs.